Ensuring the health and safety of the Lawrence University community and beyond only works when we all do our part, together.

 Influenza vaccinations can lessen the impact of COVID-19 by helping health professionals identify unvaccinated respiratory illness sooner.
 Lawrence University will make influenza vaccinations available to all students and employees at no personal cost.
 Unless given a waiver for religious or medical reasons, students on campus will be required to get an influenza vaccination.
 (Influenza vaccinations are strongly recommended for employees.)

-Lawrence University has contracted with Bellin Health to administer testing.
+Lawrence University has contracted with Concentric by Ginkgo testing services.
 The tests administered on campus will be offered at no personal cost to members of the Lawrence community.
-We anticipate conducting frequent and random testing throughout the academic year.
+Surveillance testing will take place weekly and is required.

 The Centers for Disease Control have identified these as symptoms associated with COVID-19: fever or chills; dry cough; shortness of breath/difficulty breathing; unusual fatigue; muscle or body aches; headache; sore throat; new loss of taste or smell; congestion or runny nose; nausea or vomiting; diarrhea.
 Students should promptly call Wellness Services at 920-832-6574 if experiencing any of these symptoms.
 Employees should self-quarantine, seek medical attention, and notify Human Resources.